-The 1095-C is a new tax form that is sent to you by your company that includes information about your healthcare insurance coverage.
+The 1095-C is a new tax form that is sent to you by your company or healthcare provider that includes information about your medical insurance coverage.
 Almost all employees will get this "proof of insurance statement" that shows the IRS that you have been properly covered by your company.